Cleansing Your Body Through Fasting

 4. YOUR MOOD

-If the inside of your body is toxic, it will almost certainly show in your mood, and once you have really cleaned up your diet and done some cleansing, you will start to notice that you simply don't get as irritated over things as you used to.
+If the inside of your body is toxic, it will almost certainly show in your mood.
+Once you have cleaned up your diet and have gone through some detoxing, you will start to notice that you don't get as irritated over things as you used to.

 The Ultimate Goal - Have a friendly aura.